Begin estate planning early and review your plan regularly

-- To minimize your beneficiary’s income tax, gift property that hasn’t already appreciated significantly since you’ve owned it.
+- To minimize your beneficiary’s income tax, gift property that hasn’t appreciated

 - To minimize your own income tax, don’t gift property that’s declined in value.
-Instead, sell the property so you can take the tax loss and then gift the sale proceeds.
+Instead, consider selling the property so you can take the tax loss and then gifting the sale proceeds.

 Plan gifts to grandchildren carefully.
 Annual exclusion gifts are generally exempt from the GST tax, so they also help you preserve your GST tax exemption for other transfers.
 For gifts that don’t qualify for the exclusion to be completely tax-free, you generally must apply both your GST tax exemption and your gift tax exemption.

 So, for example, if you make an annual exclusion gift to your grandson and you want to give him an additional $30,000 in the same year to help him make a down payment on his first home, you’ll have to use $30,000 of your GST tax exemption plus $30,000 of your gift tax exemption to avoid any tax on the transfer.